JarlErikMathiesen/Semester-Project2/README.md

 ## Features

 - User registration and login (restricted to `@noroff.no` and `@stud.noroff.no` emails)
+- Search functionality for browsing listings
+- Fully responsive, accessible design
+### Logged in users can:
 - Avatar upload and profile management
-- View and manage user credit
+- User can view and spend credit
 - Create listings with title, description, images, and deadline
 - Bid on other users’ listings
-- View bids placed on your own listings
+- View bids placed on your own and others listings
-- Search functionality for browsing listings
-- Fully responsive, accessible design

 ## Live Demo